sourcesync/seemap2003/README.md

 * test without any WAN on router
 * finish transfer pytorch model to NANO section in notebook
 * stress test (virtual ips on client laptop?)
+* conda activate in workshop login
+* explore the jupyterhub sqlite dbase for format